NorahCC/E-commerce-Customer-Behavior-Analysis/README.md

   * From the perspective of ZONE
     * the distribution of countries and their corresponding sales

-* Analysis of Customer Behaviors
+* Analysis of Customer Behavior

   * purchase circle
   * customer life circle